andrewchambers/cc/README.md

 *NOT UNDER DEVELOPMENT*

-This compiler has been ported to C here https://github.com/andrewchambers/c.
+This compiler has been ported to C here https://github.com/andrewchambers/c where development continues.
 This was done to allow self hosting far earlier, increase speed, increase portability, and decrease binary size.
 Interestingly, the C version is less lines of code too.

 ## Building